David Carlucci: Legislation

 In 2020, Carlucci's amended version of Dream's Law was signed by Governor Cuomo.
 The bill requires hospitals to have a discharge plan in place before a person can leave.
-Carlucci sponsored Lauren's Law, which requires individuals who apply for a driver's license to complete the organ donor registry section of the application by selecting either “yes” or “skip this question.”
+Carlucci sponsored Lauren's Law, which requires individuals who apply for a driver's license to complete the organ donor registry section of the application by selecting either "yes" or "skip this question."
 Carlucci helped expand the Elderly Pharmaceutical Insurance Coverage (EPIC), which provides discount drugs for senior citizens.

 Carlucci sponsored the Pension Poaching Prevention Act.
 The will crackdown on scammers trying to profit off a veteran's service by selling them financial products they don't need or charging them to apply for benefits they do not quality for.
 In 2013, Carlucci sponsored a bill that was signed into law called Jobs for Heroes, which gives a tax credit to businesses for hiring returning veterans.

 Carlucci sponsored Legislation Banning Crib Bumper Pads.
-“As a parent, it's our job to protect our children, and I simply cannot imagine how the families are coping who have lost a newborn due to crib bumper pads,” said Former Senator David Carlucci.
-“We know these accessories are not safe due to the risk of suffocation or strangulation of a baby and yet they are still marketed to parents as a matching nursery accessory.
-It's time we ban their sale in New York State and prevent further tragedies.”
+"As a parent, it's our job to protect our children, and I simply cannot imagine how the families are coping who have lost a newborn due to crib bumper pads," said Former Senator David Carlucci.
+"We know these accessories are not safe due to the risk of suffocation or strangulation of a baby and yet they are still marketed to parents as a matching nursery accessory.
+It's time we ban their sale in New York State and prevent further tragedies."
 In 2019 Senate Bill S3788A was signed into law by the NYS governor.

 In 2020, Carlucci proposed legislation which would later be signed into law by Governor Cuomo.
 Before Carlucci's legislation New York State law required all front seat passengers to wear seat belts, while people under the age of 16 wear seat belts whether they're seated in the front or back seats.
 Carlucci's legislation requires everyone to wear seat belts in the backseat of a vehicle, no matter the age of the passenger.
-Carlucci stated while on the chamber floor “The simple fact is that you're not any safer in the back seat, So we have to make that message loud and clear by passing this legislation.”
+Carlucci stated while on the chamber floor "The simple fact is that you're not any safer in the back seat [...]
+So we have to make that message loud and clear by passing this legislation."

-David Carlucci sponsored legislation to rename a portion of Route 45 "The Sandra L. Wilson Memorial Highway "“Sandra Wilson was attacked for no reason.
+Carlucci sponsored legislation to rename a portion of Route 45 "The Sandra L. Wilson Memorial Highway"; "Sandra Wilson was attacked for no reason.
 She was at the library simply doing her job," Carlucci said Wednesday.
 "She was known to patrons for her warm smile and friendly demeanor.
-This roadway will serve as a reminder of her kindness and ensure her legacy is remembered in Spring Valley and the entire State of New York.”
+This roadway will serve as a reminder of her kindness and ensure her legacy is remembered in Spring Valley and the entire State of New York."